 - Template Structure - Common Folder

 - One final consideration to your site's design is the common folder which houses all of the other html templates.
-As we mentioned, the Theme's frame and CSS files control the look and feel of your site.
+As mentioned previously, the Theme's frame and CSS files control the look and feel of your site.
 The frame also contains all of the other page templates in its middle section.
 These other templates are serving from the site's Common folder.

-The common folder (web/assets/templates/common-html5 or web/assets/templates/common if using an older theme) is maintained and updated by Shift4Shop and therefore cannot be written to.
+The common folder (web/assets/templates/common-core or web/assets/templates/common-html5 if using an older theme) is maintained and updated by Shift4Shop and therefore cannot be written to.
 However, if there's a common template file that you'd like to edit, simply download a copy of it via FTP and upload it to your site's theme folder.
 Your store will automatically use it instead.

 The file can be edited freely once it's in your theme folder.